 Dietz, by all accounts an eccentric showman, apparently caught the acting bug while in Pasadena.
 Following the Rose Bowl, a Los Angeles newspaper reported that while the team railed back to Pullman, Lone Star remained to pursue acting opportunities.

 His "career" in motion pictures is fraught with discrepancies; time has made it near impossible to separate fact from fable.
 What is known is that Lone Star appeared in Fool's Gold, a 1919 film shot partially in Spokane's Minnehaha Park.
 The film was produced by the Washington Motion Picture Company of Spokane, a company Dietz had signed a contract with in 1918 to direct and star in their films.
-The company folded shortly after the release of Fool's Gold and it's likely, though not certain, that this was Lone Star's only film shot with the Spokane company.
+The studio folded shortly after the release of Fool's Gold and it's likely, though not certain, that this was his only film shot with the WMPC.